Umaswati: Works

-The Tattvartha Sutra has been the most important work of Umaswati.
+The Tattvartha Sutra has been the most important work of Umāsvāti.
 However, this text exists in at least two overlapping versions.
 The Svetambara version and the Digambara versions differ, for example, in sutras 1.33 and 1.34, with the Svetambara version listing five nayas and the Digambara version listing seven.
+However, the Śvetāmbara version is considered to be older as compared to its Digambara counterpart, owing to an earlier belief about the classification of animals based on senses.
+Tholkappiyam, an ancient non-Jaina Tamil text classifies animals the same way as the Śvetāmbara version of Tattvartha Sutra does.
+This observation is markedly different from the beliefs of the Digambara sect as well as the classification stated in Puranas and Upanishads.
+It also suggests that Umāsvāti may have been a Śvetāmbara ascetic and that the southern region of India was once also dominated by Śvetāmbaras.

 Along with Tattvartha Sutra, he also wrote Prasamarati, a guide for the aspirant on the path of peace and liberation from karmic bondage.
+Other texts attributed to Umāsvāti, but lost over time are Jambūdvīpasamāsa, Śaucaprakaraṇa, Śrāvakaprajñapti, Dānaprakaraṇa, and Dharmaprakaraṇa among several Śvetāmbara texts authored by him.

 Reception

-Umaswati was an influential, authoritative scholar in Indian history, particularly within Jainism.
+Umāsvāti was an influential, authoritative scholar in Indian history, particularly within Jainism.
 His Tattvartha Sutra has been a key and the oldest surviving text in Jainism, was accepted and widely studied in all four Jaina traditions (Svetambara, Digambara, Sthanakvasi and Terapantha).
-His Tattvartha Sutra, also called Dasasutri, was commented on by numerous Jaina scholars in the centuries that followed, for instance the 8th or 10th century Digambar acharya Vidyananda.
+His Tattvartha Sutra, also called Daśasūtri, was commented on by numerous Jaina scholars in the centuries that followed, for instance the 8th or 10th century Digambar ācārya Vidyananda.

-Umaswati's text Tattvartha Sutra was composed in Sanskrit, making it, according to Johnson, the earliest extant Sanskrit language literature related to Jainism.
+Umāsvāti's text Tattvartha Sutra was composed in Sanskrit, making it, according to Johnson, the earliest extant Sanskrit language literature related to Jainism.
 His text was cherished not only by the Jaina traditions, but widely distributed and preserved by the Hindus for centuries.
-The Hindu theistic scholar Madhvacharya praised Umaswati's ideas in the 13th-century, calling him Umasvati Vachakacharya (literally "expressive teacher"), as Madhvacharya developed his sub-school of dualism.
+The Hindu theistic scholar Madhvacharya praised Umāsvāti's ideas in the 13th-century, calling him Umasvati Vachakacharya (literally "expressive teacher"), as Madhvacharya developed his sub-school of dualism.